 In Singapore, we often hear our fellow citizens lamenting on the costs of having a baby and how it takes plenty of courage, money and effort to expand the family.
 With the government’s support for parents adding up to S$50K+ (based on the abovementioned), it does take some financial pressure off the family.

 So why not put aside some cash to grow your wealth for when the baby is here?
-With Tiq 3-Year Endowment Plan, you can start saving from just S$10,000 and enjoy high guaranteed return of 2.10% after the 3-year maturity period.
+Besides GIGANTIQ, the Tiq 3-Year Endowment Plan offers high guaranteed return of 1.88% upon the 3-year maturity period.
 You also get life protection and Financial Assistance Benefit for Novel Coronavirus (COVID-19), so you’ll be prepared no matter what the future brings.

 Beyond that, the best perks of having a baby are intangible.
 This little one will share important moments in your life, and both parents and child will learn valuable lessons and grow together.
 Yes, it is challenging but this can also bring you the greatest satisfaction in life.